medic/medic-docs/configuration/tasks.md

 ![Task description](img/task_with_description.png)

 * `name`: This is the name of the task schedule.
-It's used when retrieving a particular task schedule from `task-rules.js`.
+It's used when retrieving a particular task schedule from `task-schedules.json` for use in `task-rules.js`.
 * `events`: These are the individual tasks in the schedule.
 You may have one or more tasks in your schedule.

 For each event, you need to include the following: